What is a spam sender?

 3. Create a consistent sending schedule

-Inbox providers use spam filters that monitor irregular sending schedules and the volume of messages sent from different email addresses.
-If you send too many emails simultaneously, these filters could flag your account and impact your deliverability rate.
+Inbox providers use spam filters that monitor irregular sending schedules and message volume.
+If you send too many emails simultaneously, these filters could flag your domain and impact your deliverability rate.

-You can avoid triggering the spam filter by sending your messages consistently, not in large, irregular batches, and maintaining a trustworthy sender reputation.
+You can avoid triggering spam filters by sending your messages on a regular basis—not in large, irregular batches.

-If your audience frequently receives irrelevant messages from you, they’ll likely mark them as spam.
-If this happens often enough, your brand’s email address can eventually be flagged as a spam account.
+If your audience frequently receives irrelevant messages from your brand, they’ll be more likely to mark them as spam.
+If this happens often enough, your brand’s email address could be flagged as a spam sender.

 5. Monitor your domain’s reputation

 Email blocklists track domains with poor sender reputations and high bounce rates.
-If your domain ends up on these lists, your email address will likely be flagged as a spam account.
+If your domain ends up on these lists, your email domain will likely be flagged as a spam sender.

-Regularly monitor email blocklists to ensure your domain isn’t listed.
-If it is, resolve the issues promptly by:
+Monitor email blocklists to make sure your domain isn’t listed.
+If it is, resolve the issue by:

-A reliable marketing automation platform like Klaviyo can help you implement anti-spam strategies to maintain a good deliverability rate and sender reputation.
+A reliable marketing automation platform like Klaviyo can help you implement deliverability best practices to maintain a good deliverability rate and sender reputation.

-Klaviyo helps you create double opt-in web forms to obtain express consent from your subscribers and make sure they’re genuinely interested in your messages.
-You can also use reporting and analytics to monitor engagement metrics and make data-driven decisions that improve your email deliverability.
+Klaviyo helps you create double opt-in sign-up forms to obtain express consent from your subscribers.
+Use reporting and analytics to monitor engagement metrics and make data-driven decisions that improve your email deliverability.

 Ready to boost your email deliverability and protect your sender reputation?
 Sign up for Klaviyo today.